maxximee/Town/Assets/HighroadEngine/PUN Networking Integration Readme.txt

 WHAT AM I SUPPOSED TO DO WITH IT ?
 ----------------------------------

-One you have installed PUN 2, you need to setup an APPID with Pun, on their online dashboard
+Once you have installed PUN 2, you need to setup an APPID with Pun, on their online dashboard

 I DON'T WANT TO USE PUN, HOW DO I CLEAN UP THE PROJECT